 INTRODUCTION

-On April 2, 2020, the Board approved the Multiphase Programmatic Approach (MPA), supported under the Fast Track COVID-19 Facility (FTCF).
+On April 2, 2020, the World Bank Board of Directors approved the Multiphase Programmatic Approach (MPA), supported under the Fast Track COVID-19 Facility (FTCF).
 The MPA visibly commits substantial resources and complements funding by countries and activities supported by other partners to help ensure adequate resources to fund a rapid emergency response to COVID-19.
 In parallel, the Board approved with the MPA the financing of Phase 1 of the Program for 25 Investment Project Financing operations under the Strategic Preparedness and Response Program (SPRP) for countries across the world.

+Government of Georgia requested assistance in handling COVID-19 emergency from the World Bank and the Asian Infrastructure Investment Bank.
+Loans in the amount of EUR 73,1 million and USD 100,0 million were provided from these banks respectively for the implementation of the Georgia Emergency COVID-19 Response project (the project).
+Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs (MoILHSA) is the project implementing entity and a project implementation unit (hereinafter, the PIU) is set up within this ministry for day-to-day management of the project.

-This Project Operations Manual (POM) sets forth procedures and rules, which are to be followed by staff of the implementing agency – the Project Implementation Unit (hereinafter, the PIU), participating institutions and all stakeholders involved in the project implementation.
-The manual is to promote consistency and transparency in implementation of the project activities, particularly in the areas of coordination, procurement, disbursement, financial management, monitoring and evaluation.
+This Project Operations Manual (POM) sets forth procedures and rules, which are to be followed by staff of the PIU, participating institutions and all stakeholders involved in the project implementation.
+The POM is to promote consistency and transparency in implementation of the project activities, particularly in the areas of coordination, environmental and social management, procurement, disbursement, financial management, monitoring and evaluation.
 This POM is intended to lay out project implementation arrangements to ensure that the project is undertaken in compliance with the applicable policies and rules of the World Bank and the national legislation, and that the objectives of a project are met.
 The primary objective of the POM is to provide government officials and other stakeholders a clear guidance for day-to-day administration of the project and to describe the division of responsibilities of the involved parties to ensure coordination and the effective, efficient and timely execution of the project.

-Guidelines and procedures defined in the given POM are in accordance with the Loan Agreement (LA), Project Appraisal Document (PAD), World Bank Procurement Guidelines, and the World Bank safeguard policies.
+Guidelines and procedures defined in the given POM are in accordance with the Loan Agreement (LA), Project Appraisal Document (PAD), World Bank Procurement Guidelines, and the Environmental and Social Standards of the World Bank.
 Changes and amendments may be made to the POM to reflect new developments and ensure effective and quality implementation of the project.
-Amendments of the POM can be initiated by the MoF, MoILHSA and are subject to the World Bank’s review and agreement.
+Amendments of the POM can be initiated by the Ministry of Finance (MoF) and/or MoILHSA and are subject to the World Bank’s review and agreement.
 The POM provides detailed instructions for the financial management, procurement and contract management, environmental and social management, monitoring and evaluation, and reporting.

-The legal basis for this POM is Loan Agreement No 9113-GE between Georgia and the International Bank for Reconstruction and Development (IBRD), dated May 1, 2020.
+The legal basis for this POM is LA No 9113-GE between Georgia and the International Bank for Reconstruction and Development (IBRD), dated May 1, 2020.

 PROJECT DESCRIPTION